1024gs/build-scripts/README.md

 # `Build scripts`

-Avoid build processes and use JavaScript in a more old-school.
+Avoid build processes and use JavaScript in a more old-school way.

 # Tasks